 of patients had an improvement in pain following excision of a neuroma and allograft reconstruction.3

-of patients who underwent postoperative Semmes-Weinstein monofilament testing demonstrated partial return of sensation after free fibula mandible reconstruction4
+of pediatric patients who underwent postoperative Semmes-Weinstein monofilament testing demonstrated partial return of sensation after free fibula mandible reconstruction4

 cost is an important factor when considering surgical options

 A recent study of 1,363 cases showed total costs between allograft and autograft nerve repairs were similar in both the outpatient and inpatient setting.
 However, time spent in the OR was less for allograft nerve repair procedures.5

 The total costs for allograft repair were less than or similar to autograft repair in inpatient or outpatient settings.